Carrying Out Our Mission Every Day

 Board members provide insight, oversight, and leadership to Bike & Build’s small staff, while collaboratively working on projects to further our mission.

+Bike & Build brings on new board members in cohorts each April and October, in line with our annual in person retreats.
 At this time, we are looking for individuals with the following background or experience, but would love to hear from you even if your skills don’t fall within this list:

 - Diversity, Equity, and Inclusion initiatives (implementation, in service based programs, within small noprofit organizations, facilitation, education)